Are you from an Engineering background?

 Have you persuing or completed the Instrumentation and Control, Electrical, Electronics or Electronics and Communication branch of Engineering?

 If yes, then you might be interested to know about the Programmable Logic Controller.
 You might have many questions in your mind such as What is PLC explain?
 What is PLC, and how it works?
 What is PLC and why it is used?
 What are the types of PLC?
 What are the main components of the PLC?
-Then in this article, you will be getting answers of all the above questions.
+Then in this article, you will be getting answers to all the above questions.

 In this modern era of industry, PLC is the key to handle the complex control system.
 PLC has many advantages over old electromechanical relay systems.
 In a simple word, we can say that PLC offers a simple solution to modify the complex operation of a control system without much disturbing the control wiring.